openresty/lua-nginx-module/README.markdown

         -- n == 1

-Do not use backlashes to escape dollar signs; it won't work as expected.
+Do not use backlashes to escape dollar signs; it will not work as expected.

 When the `replace` argument is of type "function", then it will be invoked with the "match table" as the argument to generate the replace string literal for substitution.
 The "match table" fed into the `replace` function is exactly the same as the return value of [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match).
 Here is an example: